Situated on the Oregon coast, one mile north of Florence, Sandpines Golf Links is a Rees Jones design that was first unveiled in 1993.

 The front nine holes are carved from a pine forest, with the back nine routed around a links-like landscape of low-lying sand dunes.

-The club is currently in the process of changing its name from Sandpines to Florence Golf Links.
+The club has recently changed its name from Sandpines to Florence Golf Links.

 I feel sorry for the golf courses in Southwestern Oregon as all of them are overshadowed by the Bandon resort.
 Certainly when you have 4 world-class golf courses next door, any other course will pale in comparison but you would be remiss on missing out on this course when in the area.